Investing responsibly by investing wisely

 This means we won't invest in companies:

-• That produce core components or systems used in weapons.
-This includes, but is not limited to, cluster munitions, landmines, chemical and nuclear weapons.
+that produce core components or systems used in weapons.
+This includes, but is not limited to, cluster munitions, landmines, chemical, biological and nuclear weapons.
+A 0% revenue threshold applies.

-• That manufacture cigarettes (including e-cigarettes), or other tobacco related products.
+that manufacture cigarettes (including e-cigarettes), or other tobacco-related products.
+A 0% revenue threshold applies.

-• Where their core business includes operating gambling establishments, or the manufacture of specialised hardware or software used exclusively for gambling.
+where their core business includes operating gambling establishments, or the manufacture of specialised hardware or software used exclusively for gambling.
+A 5% revenue threshold applies.

-• Involved in the hunting of whales and the processing of whale meat.
+involved in the hunting of whales and the processing of whale meat.
+A 0% revenue threshold applies.

-• That have exhibited unacceptable corporate behaviour and that we regard as a fundamental breakdown of the integrity of the business.
+that have exhibited unacceptable corporate behaviour and that we regard as a fundamental breakdown of the integrity of the business.
 This includes but is not limited to human rights abuses, and abuse and degradation of the environment.
+These companies would be added to our Master Exclusion List (MEL).

 2. Embrace the good